karashiiro/Simulacrum/README.md

 The backend is built in Nest.js on AWS, and uses standard Node tooling.
 It will be integrated into the NUKE toolchain later.

 Backend components will have self-hosted equivalents written after the initial version is done.
+The AWS backend will represent a reference architecture that can be refactored and simplified for more constrained environments.